woman in between plants

 In Indonesia, the inspiring story of Tarudi and Muriah showcases the transformative power of practical solutions in protecting livelihoods in coastal communities in Central Java.
 Together with Mercy Corps and the Zurich Flood Resilience Alliance, the Z Zurich Foundation is making a tangible difference in communities worldwide - supporting them in safeguarding lives and livelihoods, and working together to build a more resilient future.
 The related policy changes associated with the interventions in Indonesia have the potential to impact 1 million people.

+At the UN Climate Action Summit in 2019 the Alliance committed to the following which has been achieved: Scaling up work in climate action, including advocating for the generation of an additional USD 1 billion from public and private sources in climate-smart, risk-informed development, which builds resilience.
 Helping make 2 million people more resilient to flooding.
 The Alliance will elevate community voices and research findings with international donors and all levels of government to show why increased investment in flood resilience is urgently needed.
+Engaging with other initiatives, including the Risk Informed Early Action Partnership (REAP) of the Adaptation and Resilience workstream.

 A technician installs a LiDAR (Light Detection and Ranging) station next to an old river measurement ruler on a bank of the Vilcanota River, Peru.
 Implemented by Practical Action, the LiDAR station monitors the river level as part of a network that provides more effective early warning of flood events, giving communities time to prepare and take action.